History of the Scythians: Scythian expansion into West Asia

-After having settled into Ciscaucasia, the Scythians became the second wave of steppe nomads to expand southwards from there, following the western shore of the Caspian Sea and bypassing the Caucasus Mountains to the east through the Caspian Gates similarly to how the Sarmatians, Alans and Huns would later invade the Arsacid Parthian and Sasanid Persian empires, with the Scythians first arriving in Transcaucasia around c.
-700 BCE, after which they consequently became active in West Asia.
-This Scythian expansion into West Asia, nonetheless, never lost contact with the core Scythian kingdom located in the Ciscaucasian Steppe and was merely an extension of it, as was the concurrently occurring westward Scythian expansion into the Pontic Steppe.
+After settling in Ciscaucasia, the Scythians followed the path of the previous 'Cimmerian' wave to expand southward from there, following the western shore of the Caspian Sea and bypassing the Caucasus Mountains to the east through the Caspian Gates—much as the Sarmatians, Alans and Huns would later invade the Arsacid Parthian and Sasanid Persian empires.
+With the Scythians first arriving in Transcaucasia around c.
+700 BCE, they thus became active players in the West Asian milieu.
+This Scythian expansion into West Asia, nonetheless, never lost contact with the core Scythian kingdom on the Ciscaucasian Steppe, and was merely an extension of it, as with the concurrent westward Scythian expansion onto the Pontic Steppe.